pathway.io.s3 package

 • do_s3_settings (DigitalOceanS3Settings) – Connection parameters for the account and the bucket.

-• mode (str) – If set to “streaming”, the engine will wait for the new objects under the given path prefix.
-Set it to “static”, it will only consider the available data and ingest all of it.
-Default value is “streaming”.
+• mode (str) – If set to streaming, the engine waits for the new objects under the given path prefix.
+Set it to static, it only considers the available data and ingest all of it.
+Default value is streaming.

 • debug_data (Any) – Static data replacing original one when debug mode is active.